graphitemaster/neothyne/docs/SCRIPTING.md

 + - * / // /* */ ! == != = < !< > !> <= !<= >= !>= ( ) { } [ ] , ; "
 ```

-Literal strings are deliminted by matching double quotes
+Literal strings are delimited by matching double quotes
 ```
 "like this"
 ```